 Transactions with non-controlling interests that do not result in a loss of control are accounted as transactions with equity owners of the Company.
-For purchases from non-controlling interests, the difference between any consideration paid and the relevant share acquired of the carrying value of net assets of the subsidiary is recorded in equity.
+For purchases from noncontrolling interests, the difference between any consideration paid and the relevant share acquired of the carrying value of net assets of the subsidiary is recorded in equity.
 Gains or losses on disposals to non-controlling interests are also recorded in equity.

 When the Company ceases to have control or significant influence, any retained interest in the entity is remeasured to its fair value, with the change in carrying amount recognized in profit or loss.
 The fair value is the initial carrying amount for the purposes of subsequently accounting for the retained interest as an associate, joint venture or financial asset.
 In addition, any amounts previously recognized in other comprehensive income in respect of that entity are accounted for as if the group had directly disposed of the related assets or liabilities.
-This may mean that amounts previously recognized in other comprehensive income in the amounts previously recognized in other comprehensive income as the amounts previously recognized in other comprehensive income and the amounts previously recognized in other comprehensive.
+This may mean that amounts previously recognized in other comprehensive income are reclassified to profit or loss.